 Anyone can make a complaint to the IRB about:

 - a person who represents a client at the IRB for a fee, but is not authorized by a law society, the Chambres des notaires du Québec, or the Immigration Consultants of Canada Regulatory Council;

 - the conduct and services of an Interpreter.

 Making a complaint about the conduct of an IRB member

 You may file a complaint about the conduct of an IRB Member.
-Complaints must be made in writing to the Director of the Office of Integrity by e-mail to Integrity-Integrite@irb-cisr.gc.ca or by mail to this address:
+Complaints must be made in writing to the Office of the Ombudsperson by email or by mail to this address:

 Immigration and Refugee Board of Canada

 Minto Place, Canada Building

 344 Slater Street, 14th Floor